nipreps/GOVERNANCE/org-docs/PROJECT-CHARTER.md

 End-user applications may commit to extended windows of support for particular version series (see [related documentation here](https://www.nipreps.org/devs/releases/#long-term-support-series)).
 Past release series are maintained with *maintenance* branches named `maint/<YY>.<minor>.x` (for instance fMRIPrep's `maint/20.2.x`).
 For those maintenance branches tagged as LTS series, the `.maint/MAINTAINERS.md` and the `.maint/PIs.md` may differ from those of the development (called `master` or `main`) branch.
-New contributors to a maintenance branch will be added to the `.maint/CONTRIBUTORS.md` file of that branch, and then upstreamed to posterior `maint/<series>` branches and the `master`/`main` branch of the repository.

 ### 4.2.
 Posting releases on Zenodo